Dissecting the explanatory power of ESG features on equity returns by sector, capitalization, and year with interpretable machine learning: Interpretability

 \section{Interpretability}

-In the remaining of this work, we provide a breakdown of the impact of the different ESG features on the predicted probability of having positive idiosyncratic returns.
-Because of the superior performance of the company-wise $K$-fold cross-validation, we use this methjod in the following.
+We now provide a breakdown of the impact of the different ESG features on the predicted probability of having positive idiosyncratic returns in the CAPM model.
+Because of the superior performance of the company-wise $K$-fold cross-validation, we use this method in the following.